 Distributive shock is difficult to recognize because the signs and symptoms vary greatly depending on the etiology.
 Common symptoms include tachypnea, tachycardia, low to normal blood pressure, decreased urine output, and decreased level of consciousness.

 Distributive shock is further categorized into warm and cold shock.
 If the person is experiencing warm shock, they commonly will have warm, erythematous peripheral skin and a wide pulse pressure in the setting of hypotension.
-If the person is experiencing cold shock, they commonly will have pale, vasoconstricted skin and narrow pulse pressure hypotension.
+If the person is experiencing cold shock, they commonly will have pale, vasoconstrictive skin and narrow pulse pressure hypotension.
 In each case, distributive shock is generally considered when the person is likely to have one of the three main causes: sepsis, anaphylaxis, or neurological problem

 Cardiogenic shock is caused by inadequate contractility of the heart.
 One of the key differences between hypovolemic and cardiogenic shock is the work of breathing.
 In both cases, there will be tachypnea, but in hypovolemic shock the effort of breathing is only mildly increased.
-However in cardiogenic shock, the work of breathing is often significantly increased as evidenced by grunts, nasal flaring, and the use of accessory thorax muscles.
+However, in cardiogenic shock, the work of breathing is often significantly increased as evidenced by grunts, nasal flaring, and the use of accessory thorax muscles.
 Also, since the heart is pumping ineffectively, blood remains in the pulmonary vasculature.
 This causes pulmonary congestion and edema, which can clinically be heard as crackles in the lungs and visualized as jugular vein distension.
 Pulses are often weak, capillary refill is slow, extremities are cool and cyanotic, and there may be a decrease in the level of consciousness.

 Obstructive shock is similar to cardiogenic shock in that the impaired heart function is the primary abnormality.
 In cardiogenic shock, the contractility is impaired; but in obstructive shock, the heart is prevented from contracting appropriately.
 Common causes of obstructive shock are cardiac tamponade, tension pneumothorax, congenital heart malformations, and pulmonary embolism.
 Obstructive and cardiogenic shock is most easily distinguished by the contractility of the heart.
 In obstructive shock, heart contractility is normal, although pumping function is not.
 Cardiac tamponade is associated with muffled heart sounds since blood is present in the pericardial space.
 Pulsus paradoxus (e.g. a drop in blood pressure on inspiration) may also be present.
 Tension pneumothorax is a clinical diagnosis.
-The trachea may be deviated away from the side of the lesion, and there are absent breath sounds over the affected side of the chest.
+The trachea may have deviated away from the side of the lesion, and there are absent breath sounds over the affected side of the chest.
 Consider a pulmonary embolism when the person is cyanotic and/or hypotensive, experiences chest pain, and has respiratory distress without lung pathology or airway obstruction.
 Risk factors include obesity, hormone use, family history of abnormal clotting, and coagulation factor abnormalities.